CadBrad/3DPrince/README.md

 # 3DPrince

 The point of this site is to simplify 3D printing for the end user to make it as simple as any other home applicance.
 By implementing a system to take only the best 3D printable models a library can be built up that also enable slicing on demand.
 By setting up this site well the average user will need virtually no computer knowledge to benefit from 3D printing.
-A raspberry pi access this information through an API on the back end of the site, and displays it on the 3D printer at the users finger tips.
+A raspberry pi access this information through an API on the back end of the site, and displays it on the 3D printer at the users finger tips.<br>

 After proving this concept on small scale, this current project is aimed at full deployment and end-user use.
 This is a site built around the demo-allauth-bootstrap template, which also uses [django-allauth](https://github.com/pennersr/django-allauth).
 There is a bit more work necessary before deployment, however the function of the site is almost complete.
+This currently has been tested and working on Linux and Windows.

 Any help to this project would be greatly appreciated!
 Deployment is so close and from there this project can become self sustaining.